Pratikeshsingh/DataScience/README.md

 # DataScience
-This repository contains some of the Data Science models I have worked on (in R and Python).
+This repository contains some of the Data Science models I have worked on (R and Python).